Even if you’ve been learning Italian for a while, you may notice that the Italian spoken in mobster movies is hard to understand.

 This well-preserved language is spoken in the Veneto region, but people understand and, to some extent, speak it in some surrounding areas, as well.

 Venetian has a casual feel to it and a sound a little similar to Spanish, but with slavic undertones.
-The letter s, in particular, gets a Spanish makeover and is notably different from how standard Italian pronounces it.
+The letter s, in particular, gets a Spanish makeover and is notably different from standard Italian pronunciation.

 Key Features Of Veneto